stuhood/psp-std/doc/overview.md

 std are too confusing in our world of many interacting namespaces.
 I'll omit the prefix where I can.

+ - **psp-dmz**: an internal project to enforce staged compilation to work around scalac bugs.
- - **psp-api**: pure interfaces or pure ADTs.
+ - **psp-api**: interfaces, type classes, and sealed ADTs.
 Highest stability.
- - **psp-dmz**: an internal project to enforce staged compilation to work around scalac issues with cyclic references.
  - **psp-std**: what scala-library should have been.
- - **psp-pio**: an IO library.
-Mostly, wrappers to facilitate consumption of java's IO methods.
-It should be psp-io, but it's annoying to collide with java.io, scala.io, and every other io.
- - **psp-jvm**: Low-level jvm bytecode library.
- - **psp-scalac**: Code which depends on the scala compiler.
- - **psp-dev**: Various in-progress experiments.
-There's no unifying theme here.

-The first four projects offer release artifacts on bintray. api and dmz each have no dependencies, but dmz is not intended for direct consumption: it's an implementation detail of std. std depends on api, dmz, spire. pio depends on std.
-None of the others is published for now.
+Depends on spire.

 naming
 ======

-All projects are built with ```-Yno-predef -Yno-imports```.
-This means even seemingly built-in types like ```Array``` and ```Int``` aren't visible until we import them.
+All projects are built with `-Yno-predef -Yno-imports`.
+This means even seemingly built-in types like `Array` and `Int` aren't visible until we import them.
 This allows us to deliberately build up a sane namespace from consciously chosen elements rather than simply dumping in scala.Predef._, java.lang._, and scala._ as scalac does.